 It is proven that a combination of Yoga with Pranayama, Meditation and Prayers increases concentration levels and improve short term memory.
 Research also shows that Yoga is beneficial for children with attention problems.

 Trataka Kriya for example not only improves concentration and memory but also improves vision and strengthens the eye muscles.
 Inversion Asanas such as shoulder-stand, head-stand, downward dog, wheel etc., increase blood circulation to the head region hence increasing the amount of oxygen and nutrients supplied to the brain.

 Competition is everywhere, it might be among siblings, classmates or friends.
 Healthy competition is good, it pushes us to perform better and grow.
 But these days due to social media, the bar of expectation is set to a global level.
 It is a constant reminder that there is always someone doing something better than us and this subconsciously affects the self-esteem and self-worth of our children.
 Yoga is one of the rare physical activities where there is no competition.
 It gives a break from peer pressures and competition with other kids.

 (4) Helps to Control Emotional and Cognitive Impulses

 I hope the above article gave you all the information required to introduce Yoga to your child.
-Like and comment if you have any general questions.
-And feel free to contact me at firstname.lastname@example.org if you have any special queries.
-Click here to book a 30mins Online Yoga trial session for Free!
+Do Like, share and comment!
+And feel free to contact me at email@example.com if you have any special queries.
+Click here to book an Online Yoga session now!